 Most of them live about 11 years.
 This breed of dog is not the first choice for a lot of people, but if you are looking for a loyal dog there really is no better choice.

 This book on intelligence in dogs lists the Doberman and German Shepherd Dog in the top ten.
 (Breeds like the Neapolitan Mastiff and Boerboel were not even considered at that time.)
-Loyalty was not one of the factors considered in rating intelligence, but almost all of the loyal dogs have superior intelligence.
-Anyone interested in learning more about dogs will enjoy this book.
+I thought it was a great book to read but loyalty was not one of the factors considered in rating intelligence, and almost all of the loyal dogs have superior intelligence.
+Anyone interested in learning more about dogs and finding a loyal dog will enjoy this book.

 This personal protection dog from Italy has been known for his loyalty since Roman times.
 Cane Corso were expected to walk next to their owner, watching him even when he was relaxing in the evening.